Efficient Attention

 DiffAttn(Q, K, V) = (softmax(Q_1 K_1^T / sqrt(d)) - lambda * softmax(Q_2 K_2^T / sqrt(d))) V

 where Q_1, Q_2, K_1, K_2 are separate projections and lambda is a learnable scalar.
-The subtraction effectively cancels out attention noise -- the low-value, broadly distributed attention that standard softmax assigns to irrelevant tokens.
+The subtraction effectively cancels out attention noise: the low-value, broadly distributed attention that standard softmax assigns to irrelevant tokens.
 The result is a sparser, more focused attention pattern that attends more precisely to relevant information.

 Diff Transformer achieves better performance than standard Transformers on language modeling and downstream tasks, with particularly strong improvements on tasks requiring precise information retrieval from long contexts (e.g., key-value retrieval, multi-hop reasoning over long documents).
 The differential mechanism can be understood as a form of learned noise cancellation, analogous to differential amplifiers in electronics or common-mode rejection in sensor design.
+Its cost is computational rather than asymptotic: Diff Transformer still scales as O(n^2) like full attention and requires computing two softmax maps and a second set of query and key projections, so it does not reduce the core complexity that the other methods in this section target.

 Native Sparse Attention